seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Portia, forgive me this enforced wrong;
 And, in the hearing of these many friends,
 I swear to thee, even by thine own fair eyes,
-Wherein I see myself–
+Wherein I see myself--

 **PORTIA**
 Mark you but that!
 In both my eyes he doubly sees himself;
 In each eye, one: swear by your double self,
-And there’s an oath of credit.
+And there's an oath of credit.

 **BASSANIO**
 Nay, but hear me: